Microsoft Tunnel for Microsoft Intune

 - The site that the VPN client connects to.

 - Per-app VPN configurations that define which apps the VPN profile is used for, and if it's always-on or not.
-When always-on, the VPN will automatically connect and is used only for the apps you define.
+When always-on, the VPN automatically connects and is used only for the apps you define.
 If no apps are defined, the always-on connection provides tunnel access for all network traffic from the device.

 - Manual connections to the tunnel when a user launches the VPN and selects Connect.